 If necessary, share your phone number with someone who will use it only in a true emergency - not when an employee has trouble remembering the time-saving Excel tip you shared three weeks ago.
 Also, resist checking in with the office.
 The more you stay in touch with work, the less of a break you will have.
 If you must check email and voice mail, limit it to once a day.

 Is your work taking over your life?
-Take some inspiration from our "5 ways to bring some work-life balance back into your life".
+Take some inspiration from our "How to kill stress with work-life balance strategies".

 Bonus tip - Go bush